How to Teach Assertiveness to Children: 8 Key Characteristics & Practical Tips

 Children who haven’t yet learned these assertiveness skills may find it difficult to express themselves or communicate their needs effectively.

-They may find they then struggle with negative feelings and lower self-esteem.
+They may struggle with negative feelings and lower self-esteem.
 So take action now, and in a few months you will notice these assertiveness skills starting to show in your child.

 Pick one of the 8 characteristics above and work on it gradually with your child, coaching them and acting as a role model.
 Don’t try to do everything at once.